16+ Soil Facts You Won’t Believe Exist! (Free Printables)

 Soil aquifer treatment effectively replenishes groundwater aquifers by taking advantage of the unique properties of soil, subsoil, and aquifer.

-This approach is a cost-effective and eco-friendly method for artificially recharging groundwater, which helps to prevent contaminants from polluting the aquifer.
-It enables us to extract freshwater at a later stage.
+This approach is a cost-effective and eco-friendly method for artificially recharging groundwater.
+It helps prevent contaminants from polluting the aquifer and enables us to extract freshwater at a later stage.

 The soil aquifer treatment facilities are designed similarly to infiltration ponds and operated in dry/wet cycles, ensuring that the soil maintains aerobic conditions.